cloudfoundry/pxc-release/docs/cluster-behavior.md

 # Cluster scaling, node failure, and quorum

 Documented here are scenarios in which the size of a cluster may change, how the cluster behaves, and how to restore service function when impacted.
-The Percona XtraDB Cluster is used by pxc-release
+[Percona XtraDB Cluster](https://www.percona.com/mysql/software/percona-xtradb-cluster) is packaged within pxc-release, and is the mysql distribution running on the "mysql nodes" discussed below.

 ### Healthy Cluster